callmcgovern/SASS-Data-Analysis/Documentation.md

 C)  From the SASS-Data-Analysis GitHub, click on the Green “Code” button, and select “Download Zip” from the dropdown menu.
 If the zip file goes to your Downloads folder, move it to your desktop and decompress the file.

-D)   Move the csv from step A into the SASS-Data-Analysis folder on your desktop.
+D)   Move the csv from step A into that SASS-Data-Analysis folder on your desktop.

-Part 2: Running the script
+Part 2: Running the program

 The “SASS data analysis program.R” will organize the data and analyze it based on 5 categorizations: courses, department, program(SI/PASS), professor, and all.
 The program will then produce 5 excel documents (one for each category).
 Each excel document will consist of of several tabs which include: o  The number of students in each category (regular, 1-4 visits, never visited, total)